|Process, capture and cancel an authorization|

 NOTE: If you capture the authorization as a sale and void the transaction, the authorization will still remain on the card holders bank account.

 Call the appropriate Voice Authorization Center phone number: (ONLY Paymentech Accounts) These accounts are for Point of Sale versions 2013(v11) and v12 as well as QuickBooks 2013 and higher.
+Please note that if the information entered when attempting to receive a voice authorization from the automated system is entered incorrectly.
+The system will attempt to transfer you to an agent, you can simply hang up and call the 888-301-3246 number again to save yourself some time.

 Call the appropriate Voice Authorization Center phone number: (ONLY FDR Accounts)